Bruiserjoe/DOW2Injector/README.md

 Setup guide
 - Download and extract
-- Put the exe and SetupDLL.dll in main Retribution folder and create a folder called mods
+- Put extracted contents in main Retribution folder and create a folder called mods
 - put desired patches in mods folder
-- Run the exe to play the game with the patches
+- Set the proper launch options for your mod and run
 - Take a look at the config file generated after first run

 Fixes
-- If you experience crashes on startup or first menu button pressed try increasing the sleep-after-menu time, it's in milliseconds
-- Otherwise try changing the load order
+- Try changing the load order of the mods
-- This is still early in development so issues are expected

 Gamemode Patch